pcarioufr/sandbox/README.md

 * a redis datastore
 * a datadog agent running as a side car

-The sandbox also uses a ubuntu 20.4 image to run terraform.
+The sandbox also has a terraform container, to do stuff.

 # setup